Skip to main content

 • Dumpster-diving in recycling or trash bins for financial info

-What Should I do after a Data Breach?
+What Should I Do After a Data Breach?

 Following a data breach incident, victims should consider talking to a legal expert, and move quickly to take the following steps to help prevent identity theft and fraud: